 Dr Pedro Marques, Cardiff University, UK

 RSA Organiser: Elizabeth Mitchell

 Please submit offers of papers in the form of 400 - 500 word abstracts (text only, no pictures, graphs or tables) through the Regional Studies Association on-line conference portal by Monday 1st September 2014.
-A full paper will be required 6th October 2014 at the latest, which can be any length, and contain pictures, graphs, tables etc. Further submission details to follow.
+A full paper will be required 6th October 2014 at the latest, up to 1500 words in length, including pictures, graphs, tables etc. Further submission details can be found here.

 Proposals will be considered by the Conference Programme Committee against the criteria of originality and interest, subject balance and geographical spread.

 - Programme - Running of day (pdf)